House passes bill to cap cost of insulin at $35 a month - NewsBreak

 McBath, Rep. Daniel Kildee (D-Mich.) and Rep. Joseph Morelle (D-N.Y.) co-sponsored the Affordable Insulin Now Act in the House.

-“Why is it that a child born with this disease must spend around $6,000 a year for life on a drug that has been around for over a century?” said McBath.
+“Why is it that a child born with this disease must spend around $6,000 a year for life on a drug that has been around for over a century?”
+McBath asked.

 “Americans are paying more than ten times the price of insulin as people in other high-income countries,” said Rep. Frank Pallone Jr. (D-N.J.).